alper/alpernl/content/posts/week-332/index.md

 [![Learning to sail unit 1](http://farm6.staticflickr.com/5463/9377504810_ab98c76d4c_z.jpg)](http://www.flickr.com/photos/alper/9377504810/ "Learning to sail unit 1 by illustir, on Flickr")

 And the next day I got my first sailing lessons —which I had half forgotten I was supposed to have— and after that I finally had some time to catch up on e-mail.
 Pretty odd how something that was such a critical part of infrastructure in this part of the world is nothing more than a pass time for well off people at the moment.

+[^1]: Who knew that Munich even had ramen places let alone a ramen place that serves an interpretation of tsukemen!?